WICG/bundle-preloading/faq.md

 #### Q: Why associate bundle loading with fetches to URLs, rather than exposing an imperative API?

-**A**: In the above proposal, resource bundle loading serves fundamentally as a *hint* for how to get the same content faster--these semantics correspond to the privacy goals above.
+**A**: In this proposal, resource bundle loading serves fundamentally as a *hint* for how to get the same content faster--these semantics correspond to the privacy goals above.
 It is ideal if this hint can be declared in just one place, rather than sprinkled throughout the code.

 If an imperative API were used to load a subset of the bundle, then it would have to be invoked explicitly in each case that a resource served from a bundle is going to be used.
 This would be quite awkward and redundant, requiring additional tooling to generate that code.
 It is more usable if the platform handles this logic.
 [This previous version](https://gist.github.com/littledan/e01801001c277b0be03b1ca54788505e) used an imperative API for loading bundles.

 #### Q: Why does the syntax for loading a resource bundle use a `<script>` tag?

-**A**: It is important for browsers' preload scanners to be able to fetch resource bundles as appropriate, so a declarative syntax (here, through a `<script>` tag) is required. `<script>` is used rather than `<link>` due to [concerns from WebKit and Google security experts](https://lists.w3.org/Archives/Public/public-web-perf/2020Aug/0028.html) about injection attacks.
+**A**: It is important for browsers' preload scanners to be able to fetch resource bundles as appropriate, so a declarative syntax (here, through a `<script>` tag) is required. `<script>` is used rather than `<link>` due to [concerns from WebKit](https://lists.w3.org/Archives/Public/public-web-perf/2020Aug/0028.html) about injection attacks.
 But more syntax, in addition to the `<script>` tag, may actually be needed.

 Several use cases for resource bundle loading take place without the presence of the DOM, e.g, from a Worker.
 Therefore, a non-DOM-based JavaScript API is necessary, possibly something like `navigator.loadbundle({"source": "example.rbn", /* ... */})`.